Ask a hundred different coaches to explain, “What is coaching?”, and you just might get a hundred different answers.

 If you’ve been reading this explanation of what coaching is and wondering if this industry can change your life, there’s plenty more information to sink your teeth into.

 Individuals who are drawn to the coaching field have a passion for people, an innate desire to see others achieve results, and a drive to help, motivate, and inspire.
-In this career path, you have the potential to experience a deep sense of satisfaction by making a positive difference in people’s lives.
+In this field of work, you have the potential to experience a deep sense of satisfaction by making a positive difference in people’s lives.